peter-w-bryant/Deep-Learning-for-Fashion-MNIST-Classification/README.md

 # Deep-Learning-for-Fashion-MNIST-Classification

 ## Overview
-A simple deep learning model for predicting labels of handwritten images from the Fashion-MNIST dataset, it must be run in a Linux environment.
+A simple deep learning model for predicting labels of greyscale images from the Fashion-MNIST dataset, it must be run in a Linux environment.

 ## Data: FashionMNIST ([source](https://github.com/zalandoresearch/fashion-mnist))